How can I help you share your message with the world?

 Editing

 This is an option if you’ve already written something in English but think it needs a polish.
 This includes if you’re writing in English as a second language or English as a professional language.
-I can also help shorten your text if it’s over your maximum word length.

-Please note, I can only do this in English.
+Please note, I only do this in English.
 I cannot edit texts written in French or German (or any other language!).

 Copywriting

-Ad hoc:
+Ad hoc: GBP 0.12–0.16 / word

 Conversely, there are some situations where a cheaper rate might be possible.
 For example, if you aren’t in a rush, and don’t mind me sharing your text, one option is for me to commission a trusted former student to draft the translation.
-I would then review their work myself (and provide feedback to the student).
+I would then check it myself (and provide feedback to the student).
 This is a win-win-win: You get the translation cheaper than you otherwise would, but at the same quality.
 The student gets valuable (paid) experience and high-quality feedback to learn from – something that can be difficult to come by early on.
-And I get to provide the same level of quality, but with a much smaller investment of time.
+And I get to provide the same level of quality, but with a smaller investment of time.
 The only downside is that the whole process takes a bit longer, so it’s not an option if you need the translation quickly.

 Not sure whether to invest in human translation?